City of Austin Artwork Donation and Loan Policy

 Click here to review the City's artwork donation and loan policy and for a PDF of the application.

 Questions?
-Please contact Frank Wick, Art in Public Places Program Collection Manager
+Please contact Sean Harrison, Art in Public Places Program Collection Manager